vibe-project/vibe-project.github.io/_posts/2014-10-10-writing-chat-application.md

 });
 ```

 There are 3 methods to select sockets: `all(Action<ServerSocket> action)` for all of the socket in the server, `byId(String id, Action<ServerSocket> action)` for a socket associated with the given id and `byTag(String[] names, Action<ServerSocket> action)` for a group of socket tagged with the given tag.
-In any cases, the given socket is in opened where I/O operations are possible so you don't need to mind that unlike in client.
+In any cases, the given socket is opened where I/O operations are possible so you don't need to mind the state unlike in client.

 As we can separate use case into the target of operation and operation dealing with a single target, we can reuse operation.
-For example, spending 6 lines to send a simple event decreases readability unless Java 8's Lambda Expressions is available.
+For example, spending 6 lines to only send an event decreases readability unless Java 8's Lambda Expressions is available.
 In this case, you can use `Sentence`, which is a fluent interface to deal with a group of sockets.
 Let's refactor the above `chat` action to use `Sentence`:

 ```java
 socket.on("chat", new Action<String>() {